 We have recently discovered that the Recommended Daily Intake levels established by the FDA are not enough to provide optimal health.
 As is indicated by the state of our health as a nation.
 Even by adding fortified vitamins and minerals into processed foods, most Americans are severely lacking in nutrition.
 Even those of us who eat whole foods are finding that with the limited food variety, depletion of soil, and environmental factors we face daily, we need much more nutrients than we are currently getting.

 This reason alone, is why I question limiting our diet even further from certain whole foods.
 Especially if they can be prepared in a way that decreases or eliminates their inflammatory and anti-nutrient properties.
 And of course, we don’t over eat them… or over eat anything for that matter.
 Yes, you can even overdoes on carrots.
 Too much carotene can actually turn your skin an orange pigment as the excess carotene that your liver can’t process is stored in your skin cells.
+If you are worried about your skins health visit My Skin Centre.
 Although that would take quite a few carrots to get to that state.

 So Why Grains?